Internet Chess Club: Services available

 ICC's core service is the facility to play chess games (and a number of chess variants) against other members and computers coupled with a rating system.
 ICC also offers many different types of tournaments.
 ICC recently partnered with the United States Chess Federation (USCF) to provide USCF rated online quick and blitz tournaments (these online ratings are separate from the USCF over-the-board quick and blitz rating systems apart from the initial seeding of the online quick and blitz ratings for unrated players).
 Members can also watch live broadcasts of tournaments with grandmaster commentary on Chess.FM, watch games involving titled players being played on ICC and challenge grandmasters in simultaneous exhibitions.
 The site also offers access to libraries of games, recorded lectures and private lessons (at additional cost).

-Software

-ICC provides the proprietary Windows BlitzIn software, currently at version 3.11, and the Dasher program, currently at version 1.5.8.
-There are other software front-ends which work with the ICC system including those for the Macintosh and iPad.
-Along with other major chess sites, ICC has sophisticated methods to detect computer cheating.

 Criticism

 The commercialisation of ICC was extensively criticised by users, particularly that Daniel Sleator was charging a subscription to use a system that had been developed by others.
 Following complaints by students, they were offered a 50% discount.

 The security of the system was criticised in December 2005 with claims that communications between ICC and users could easily be read and that the timestamping could be defeated.